 If you already have a savings account, great!
 You’re that much closer to streamlining your budget.
 If you don’t, that’s an easy first step you could make to kick off your budgeting journey.
 Decide how much you want to contribute to this account on a monthly basis, or increase the amount if you already contribute regularly.

 Put away extra money.

 This could mean putting away anything from checks you receive on your birthday to an end-of-year bonus.
-It’s tempting to spend this extra money on a new outfit or expensive dinner, but try to remember that by putting it away in savings for a larger purchase will have more reward in the long run.
+It’s tempting to spend this extra money on a new outfit or expensive dinner, but try to remember that putting it away in savings for a larger purchase will have more reward in the long run.

 Check your accounts frequently.

 If keeping an eye on your checking and savings accounts stresses you out in the moment, that’s all the more reason for you to be checking them more often.
 It’s easy to forget about all those little purchases you make if you aren’t seeing the money come out of your account!
-If you normally wake up and check Facebook and Twitter, add your bank account(s) to that list, too, and make sure you know where your finances stand.
+If you normally wake up and check Facebook and Twitter, add your bank account(s) to that list too, and make sure you know where your finances stand.

 Download a helpful app.

 Deciding you need some extra help to save isn’t a weakness.
-It could actually be the reason you end up purchasing at all.
+It could actually be the reason you end up saving at all.
 Consider Qapital, which makes saving a breeze, Wally, which practically creates and manages your budget for you, or Clarity, an app that helps you grow your savings by ridding you of any unnecessary recurring payments.